waffle-iron/Popcorn/README.md

 * Movies' data from [TMDb](http://tmdb.org)

 ## Supported platforms
-At this time, only Windows 7+ is supported (Windows 7, 8, 8.1, 10 | 64 Bits).
+At this time, only Windows 7+ is supported (Windows 7, 8, 8.1, 10).

 ## Can I help you?
 Of course yes!
 Any pull-request will be considered.

 ## Tasks
 - [ ] Fork the repo and make it universal (UWP)
-- [ ] Subtitles support
 - [ ] Seekable movie stream
 - [ ] In-memory movie downloading
 - [ ] Add series/anime